 Don’t walk on the bike lanes & don’t bike on the sidewalks

 It’s a good thing to learn a few facts about Amsterdam before walking around.
-Bicycles are king in cities and most are biking.
-The bike lane is typically a separate bike lane and these have no specific purpose, except for bicycles.
+Bicycles are king in cities, and most are biking.
+The bike lane is typically a separate bike lane with no specific purpose except for bicycles.
 Do not go through the bike lane or stand on the road.
-If a biker needs a crossing lane, make the crossing as quickly as possible.
+If a biker needs a crossing route, make the crossing as quickly as possible.

 Don’t miss Van Gogh!

 Amsterdam has many fascinating museums; choosing where to get them isn’t always easy.
 However, if you have visited one museum in Amsterdam, you must visit Van Gogh Museum.
 It houses the world’s most extensive collection of Van Gogh’s paintings (and some of his most essential artworks).

-You will also see works by artists in similar time periods.
+You will also see works by artists in similar periods.
 But there are also major focus points on his life and masterpieces.
-It is the most-visited museum in the Netherlands and it’s worth it when you are visiting Amsterdam.
+It is the most-visited museum in the Netherlands, and it’s worth it when you are visiting Amsterdam.

 Don’t be afraid to ask for help.

 Amsterdam is a very safe city, but it’s always better to be cautious.
 If you need help or directions, don’t be afraid to ask.
-The locals are generally very friendly and happy to help.
+The locals are generally amiable and happy to help.